Table Of Content

 The term bear market is most commonly used in stock trading but it can also refer to a negative environment for other securities like bonds or commodities.

-Here are 8 keys to survive a bear market.
+Here are 8 keys to surviving in a bear market.
 Some of them will fit your investment style better than the others.

 Portfolio hedging is a technique designed to specifically protect you in a bear market situation.

 The security hedges will normally move in the opposite direction of major indices.
 Portfolio hedges usually include financial derivatives (options and futures), negatively correlated ETFs, index options and short selling.
 Some of them may be effective for you or not.
 It all depends on your level of skill, knowledge and risk tolerance.

 If done properly, hedging will offset some or even all of the losses in your portfolio.

 But remember: Inversely, losses can be substantial if the market rallies because your hedges will move further in the opposite direction.
 Short selling may expose you to undeterminable risks.